nayana487/web-servers-and-apis/readme.md

 What if we wanted to programatically access the data in the database?
 Unless we are employees of IMDB.com, we probably don't have direct access to their internal database, so we cannot perform SQL queries on their data.

-We could use scraping to retrieve data from the web page, and in some cases we will have to do exactly that.
+We could use scraping, a software technique to extra data from the web page.
+In some cases, we will have to do exactly that.
 Note: check the "Terms of Service" before you scrape a website, you could be infringing their terms.

 In other cases, the website offers a way to programatically access data from their database.
 That's an API.